 1. Expand on the basics of math

-Once your children start school and learn the basics of math, begin to educate them about money and give them some practice.
+Once your children start school and learn the basics of math, begin to educate them about money and provide some practice.
 Play money games at home, or download them to your computer and/or tablet.
 This way, your child will learn how cash is actually used.

-This simple action will teach your children the importance of saving, and engender a sense of responsibility towards handling money.
-Encourage your children to save a certain amount in a particular time frame, or suggest they save coins of a particular denomination.
+This simple action will teach your children the importance of saving and engender a sense of responsibility towards handling money.
+Encourage your children to collect a certain amount in a particular time frame, or suggest they save coins of a specific denomination.
 Make it a game as well as an aim, to keep it interesting.
 On your chosen date, open the piggy banks and count the savings.
-Make some sort of visual record, to encourage your children to save more, and teach them the basics of simple record keeping.
+Make a visual record, to encourage your children to save more, and teach them the basics of simple record keeping.

-Take your kids to the bank and open savings accounts in their names.
+Take your children to the bank and open savings accounts in their names.
 Let them talk to the teller and conduct their business themselves.
-Make sure they understand the terms and conditions of the account, and suggest they commit to depositing regular amounts on a weekly or monthly basis.
-For more convenient banking, ask if the accounts can be serviced online.
-Having their own bank account will give your children a feeling of achievement which could even motivate them to save more.
+Make sure they understand the terms and conditions and suggest they commit to depositing regular amounts on a weekly or monthly basis.
+For more convenient banking, accounts are often accessible online.
+Having their own bank account will give your children a feeling of achievement which could motivate them to save more.

-4. Encourage them to plan how to spend their savings
+4. Encourage your children to plan how to spend their savings

-Give your children their own allowances when you go shopping.
-Then you can observe their attitudes towards spending money.
+Give your children their allowances when you go shopping.
+You can then observe their attitudes towards spending money.
 If your kids want to spend more than their allowance, advise them to be more frugal and more patient.
 Educate them on sensible spending and explain the priorities when shopping.
-Also, remind them that at the end the day, the most important thing is that they can buy what they want, because they were able to save money in the piggy banks.
+Also, remind them that at the end of the day, the most important thing is that they can buy what they want because they were able to save money.

 6. Pay in cash